 On Saturday doors open for the reunion at the University of the District of Columbia Student Center (4200 Connecticut Ave NW, Washington, DC 20008) at 9:00 am.
 Coffee, juice and pastries will be served.

-Morning activities include welcoming remarks, a photographic presentation of Antioch and the D.C communnity by Nancy Shia and Michael Williams, and an interactive discussion of legal education led by Leslie Gerwin and Rick Rossein.
+Morning activities include welcoming remarks, a photographic presentation of Antioch in our time by Nancy Shia, and an interactive discussion of legal education led by Leslie Gerwin and Rick Rossein.

 We'll break for lunch (sandwiches, salads and drinks provided on site) with time for meeting and greeting old friends.